 Information for Researchers on Applications to Animal Ethics Committees

-If you are working with animals in New Zealand for research or teaching then it is likely that you will need to apply for Animal Ethics Committee (AEC) approval.
-Information about legislation and requirements to meet can be found in the Guide to the Animal Welfare Act published by the Ministry for Primary Industries.
+If you are working with animals in New Zealand for research, testing or teaching then it is likely that you will need to apply for Animal Ethics Committee (AEC) approval.

 Ten top tips for animal ethics application success

 Preparing ethical approval applications can be a challenging exercise for many researchers.
 Many proposals are sent back to applicants for modification before approval can be granted.
 To assist researchers in the preparation of animal ethics applications the University of Melbourne has produced a brochure, based on an analysis of past AEC decisions, to provide some helpful advice.
 ANZCCART (NZ) has reviewed this document and strongly endorses its use by the New Zealand research community.
 The document covers the following 10 topics:

 Including and reconciling scientific information

 When you are preparing your animal ethics application you need to consider each of the points listed above.
 In addition to demonstrating good experimental design and sound reasoning for conducting your work, you will also need to demonstrate that you can meet the normal husbandry requirements for the animals including providing for their nutrition, environment, health, behaviour and mental state.
 The right team is a team that has been trained in all aspects of their proposed role or arrangements have been made for training to be provided.
 Lastly, you need to show that you have considered the Three Rs animal welfare principles in your experimental design.